Rural/Urban Himalayan Rotation

 Government Facilities in Dehradun- These include primary health care centers, community health centers and district hospitals.
 Observe the government’s effort to provide health services to low-income populations.
 Rotate through outpatient and other specialities.

-Rural Clinic in Patti- The Patti outpatient clinic is located in a small, central village in the foothills of the Himalayan Mountains, where participants will spend one week living and working with local physician, Dr. Paul, who has a Bachelors in Ayurvedic Medicine and Surgery.
-In addition, CFHI participants will accompany Dr. Paul on 2-4 hour treks to surrounding villages to conduct health camps.
+Rural Clinic in Patti- The Patti outpatient clinic is located in a small, central village in the foothills of the Himalayan Mountains.
+CFHI participants will accompany health care workers on 2-4 hour treks to surrounding villages to conduct health camps.
 These trips are essential for providing health services to those who cannot come to the main clinic and a great way to get a glimpse of life in a small Himalayan mountain village.
 Take part in daily yoga sessions in this peaceful, breathtaking setting.

 Community Hospital in Mussoorie - This multi-specialty teaching hospital was started by Methodist missionaries in 1938 to provide health services at low cost and attracts missionary doctors from around the world.
 Currently, it offers 35 beds and surgical, orthopedic, ob/gyn, dentistry, and emergency medicine services.
-Rotate in the outpatient department and partake in clinical rounds and case discussions with the attending physician.
+Rotate in the outpatient department and shadow the attending physician in clinical rounds and case discussions.
 The hospital also runs rural health camps and community initiatives, including a village health and sanitation empowerment project and a community-based rehabilitation project for empowerment and inclusion of people with disabilities.

 India is the 7th largest country in the world and one of the most populous, second only to China, with over 1.2 billion people.
 There are over 30 languages spoken across India’s 29 states and 7 union territories.
 The country is also the birthplace of 4 of the world’s major religions—Hinduism, Buddhism, Jainism, and Sikhism-and home to 32 UNESCO World Heritage Sites.
 India boasts a rich history, vibrant and colorful culture, and diverse and magnificant landscapes, including architectural wonders like the Taj Mahal and Golden Temple.